wardavison/steamcmd-ansible/README.md

 Requirements
 ------------

 This role installs the required lib32gcc1 and libc6-i386 packages.

-It also installs curl and libcurl3 if not already installed.
+It assumes the user account used to run the role has permission to run commands as the (to be created) steam user.
+It runs the steamcmd.sh command as the steam user.
+These permissions can be configured using visudo or by creating a file in the /etc/sudoers.d directory.
+I may look into adding this requirement as part of the role in future.

 Role Variables
 --------------